 The committee discussed these issues at length, and comments by committee members echo many of the concerns expressed above.
-In general, the committee realizes that video cameras are everywhere, and in public venues there may not be an expectation of privacy.
+In general, the committee realizes that video cameras are everywhere (even in cell phones), and in public venues there may not be an expectation of privacy.
 The committee also sees value, through live streaming and recording of Senate meetings, in letting others know what the Senate does and the impact it has within the University community.
 On the other hand, several on the committee do not feel that video streaming and recording of meetings are the only routes that serve these purposes.
 For example, summaries posted to the Senate website and made available for Senators to distribute to constituencies may also be useful.

-Regarding live streaming of meetings, positive aspects include providing more access to Camden and Newark Senators when meetings are held elsewhere.
-Meetings held in New Brunswick can be live streamed via RUTV, for which there is little cost.
+Regarding live streaming of meetings, positive aspects include providing more access to Camden and Newark Senators when meetings are held on campuses other than their own.
+Meetings held in New Brunswick can be live streamed via RUTV, for which there is little cost, but availability of this service is not guaranteed.
 Rutgers Camden Information Technology (RCIT) provides streaming services at no cost for Rutgers-sponsored events held on the Camden Campus.
 Similar arrangements for live streaming in Newark would need to be made.
 The committee agrees that access should be password controlled.
 Should streaming be made available, care must be taken to ensure quorum, and technology will be needed to capture discussion and voting (outside the scope of this charge), to which the Senate does not currently have access.
-Concerns over possible grandstanding, intimidation, lack of participation by Senators who feel that cameras violate their sense of privacy, or capture of unfortunate events were also expressed.
+Concerns over possible grandstanding, intimidation, lack of participation by Senators who feel that cameras violate their sense of personal privacy, or capture of unfortunate events were also expressed.